lopqto/lopqto.github.io/_posts/2020-03-02-crackmesforlazies.md

 result = sm.found[0]
 print(result.solver.eval(argv1, cast_to=bytes))
 ```
 Now it's the time to dissect the code.
-First of all, you need to install `angr` with `pip`.
-Angr has dropped python2 support and you need python3 to use Angr.
+First of all, you need to install `angr` with `pip`. angr has dropped python2 support and you need python3 to use angr.

 ``` bash
 pip install angr